-- 1 A) Reverse the plastic hook that sits in the earpiece part of the handset cradle. - B) Gently place the phone upside down.
+- 1 A) Reverse the plastic hook that sits in the earpiece part of the handset cradle. - Turn the phone upside down and remove the tray that holds the User Instruction cards: press the tabs on both sides of the tray near the pull out tab while you slide the tray straight out.